Interpersonal Violence Prevention (IVP)

 The program addresses all aspects of interpersonal violence, including:

 - Physical Violence

 - Cyber Bullying

 For more detailed information regarding acts of interpersonal violence visit our Definitions page.

 What to expect when working with the IVP Team

-The IVP Team is comprised of one full time staff member who serves as the Coordinator and student staff including graduate and undergraduate interns and volunteers.
-The IVP team is available to provide information to the university community about healthy relationships and resources on and off campus.
-The IVP Coordinator, Jessica Krohn, and graduate staff collaborate to provide advocacy services, crisis intervention, safety planning, case management and information/referral services.
+The IVP Team is comprised of one full-time staff member who serves as the coordinator and student staff including graduate and undergraduate interns and volunteers.
+The IVP team is available to provide information to the University community about healthy relationships and resources on and off campus.

-IVP team members report concerns and university policy violations to the IVP Coordinator, Jessica Krohn.
+IVP team members report concerns and University policy violations to the Dean of Students Office.
 Information obtained in this process will be kept as private as possible.
 Students retain the right to choose whether or not to initiate criminal charges and/or file a formal complaint through the University grievance process.
-Members of the IVP team may have to disclose reported concerns to either the Director of Health and Counseling Services, Title IX Coordinator or Dean of Students office according to state and federal guidelines.
-Concerns about immediate safety and risk of harm are likely to be reported to university authorities immediately.
+Members of the IVP team may have to disclose reported concerns to either the dean of students or Title IX coordinator according to state and federal guidelines.
+Concerns about immediate safety and risk of harm are likely to be reported to University authorities immediately.

-For contact information and directions to our office, please visit the Contact Us webpage.
+For contact information and directions to our office, visit the Contact Us webpage.